emard/esp32blesynscan/README.md

 # Install

-Currently "micropython" directory contains latest developent.
+"micropython" directory contains latest developent.
+To install, continue with micropython/README.md

+"Arduino" directory contains old code which should be upgraded with features micropython code has.
-To install, continue with README.md there.
+To install, continue with Arduino/README.md

-"esp32/btblesynscan" supports both Bluetooth
-Classic and Bluetooth Low Energy on ESP32.
-"esp32s3" supports Bluetooth Low Energy on ESP32S3.

-From board manager Install esp32 by espressif.
-Select board "ESP32 Dev Module" or "XIAO_ESP32S3".

-Copy "btblesynscan.ino" to directory "~Arduino/esp32blesynscan/btblesynscan/btblesynscan.ino"
-Copy "esp32s3.ino" to directory "~Arduino/esp32blesynscan/esp32s3/esp32s3.ino"

-From Arduino, open project "~/Arduino/esp32blesynscan/btblesynscan", or "~/Arduino/esp32blesynscan/esp32s3" compile and upload to ESP32 board connected with Micro USB Cable (ESP32) or USB-C Cable (ESP32S3).
+Bluetooth Classic is available only for Arduino.
+Micropython doesn't support Bluetooth Classic.

 # Electrical